Things to Consider

 Getting to and from your ship in the Northwest Passage

-With such vast distances to cover, flying to the Northwest Passage is unquestionably the fastest, easiest option.
+With such expansive distances to cover, flying to the Northwest Passage is unquestionably the fastest, easiest option.
 Many expedition trips will start or end in Greenland, sailing across the Davis Strait with flights into Kangerlussuaq where a full-sized runway allows for a reliable flight service.
 Greenland also provides a fascinating contrast to the Northwest Passage.

-With a population of only 36,000 living in just 25 communities across the Canadian province Nunavut’s 2 million km², there is little availability or need for air travel or landing sites, so local airlines, Canadian North and First Air offer only restricted and irregular scheduled flights.
+With a population of only 36,000 living in just 25 communities across the Canadian province Nunavut’s 2 million km², there is little availability or need for air travel or landing sites, so local airlines, Canadian North and First Air offer only limited and irregular scheduled flights.

 Because of this, our expedition trips rely on chartered flights in and out of the more substantial settlements where it’s possible to land larger jets.
 These flights go from Edmonton, Ottawa or Toronto to settlements including Cambridge Bay and Resolute (in the Northwest Passage), or Kangerlussuaq in Greenland where ships then sail across the Davis Strait.
 On this route, passengers will also experience the beautiful coastal towns and huge ice that Greenland has to offer.